noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

 Mac Mouse Fix is an app that makes your mouse better.

 I want to turn Mac Mouse Fix into the best mouse driver *of all time*!
-Some features are still missing at the moment, but I think in some ways it already turns regular mice into the best input devices for Macs!
+Some features are still missing at the moment, but I think it already **turns regular mice into the best input devices for Macs** in some ways.
 At the same level or even better than an Apple Trackpad or a Logitech MX Master mouse.

 For more information on how exactly Mac Mouse Fix enhances your mouse, visit the [website](https://noah-nuebling.github.io/mac-mouse-fix-website).